microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/03-BuildPipeline.md

     2. Create a new service connection for Azure ML service using service principal

     3. Make sure your Azure ML workspace is configured for the project.
-Verify the details in configuration/config.json
+Hint: Either using pipeline variables in Azure DevOps or by adding details in configuration/config.json file

 2. Create a Build pipeline